Last Updated on

-Are you thinking about migrating your blog from Blogger to a self-hosted WordPress platform?
+Are you thinking about migrating your blog from Blogger to WordPress?
 If so, you're on the right track to gaining more control over your blog (or website) and better customization options.

 Lots of people will start on Blogger because it's free and easy to use.
 There's no shame in that; Blogger is a great platform to start learning the trade of blogging and website building.
 However, once you start getting more traffic and subscribers, a self-hosted WordPress blog usually makes more sense.